Vy4cheSlave/learn_os/README.md

 rustup override set nightly
 ```

-And also create a config.yml file in the .cargo directory and add the following lines:
+And also create a config.toml file in the .cargo directory and add the following lines:
 ```bash
 # in .cargo/config.toml